LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 However, if you have low-porosity hair and use the cream last, it can fail to penetrate your hair shaft follicles.
 Instead, it will sit on the follicles and lead to product buildup.
 The LCO method works extremely well for low-porosity hair because it increases the chances of moisture penetration.

-Should I Use LOC or LCO for High Porosity Hair?
+Should I Use LOC or LCO for High-Porosity Hair?

 Here’s why the LOC method works best for high-porosity hair: